Who I Am

 My passion and focus these days rests both locally and globally.
 Locally, I lead BLP’s efforts related to Dayspring Center, a homeless shelter in Indianapolis.
 We’ve been involved in shoe shopping, refurbishing rooms, gathering baby supplies, adopting families, taking kids to the zoo, and sponsoring fundraising events such as the Annual Putt-Putt golf outing.

-I am going to be the lead developer and coordinator of BLP’s partnership with Dayspring Center and CIASTD to create a social game called A Paycheck Away.
-This game will be offered as an event at the 2012 Spirit and Place Festival in Indianapolis, and our goal is to help spark social change.
-We want to cultivate people’s understanding of homelessness and why it happens as well as help them understand how they can contribute to ending it.
+I was the lead developer and coordinator of BLP’s partnership with Dayspring Center and CI-ATD to create a social game called A Paycheck Away.
+This game was offered as an event at the 2012 Spirit and Place Festival in Indianapolis, and our goal was to help spark social change.
+We use the game to cultivate people’s understanding of homelessness and why it happens as well as help them understand how they can contribute to ending it.